CEA-LIST/TIAMv2/README.md

 Where:

 * `--save-dir`: Directory where the results will be saved.
 * `--image-dir`: Directory containing the images to be scored.
+It can also be a tar file that contains the images directly.
 * `--dataset-path`: Path or URL to the dataset or csv
 * `--model-detect-segment`: Path or URL to the model (default: "yolov8x-seg.pt").
 TIAM downloads the default Yolo detection/segmentation model at first usage
 * `--batch-size`: Batch size for processing (default: 32).